entroform/stack-up.js/README.md

 }
 ```

-Make sure all content inside are loaded before initializing stack-up.
+Make sure all content inside the container are loaded before initializing stack-up.
 This is to make sure stack-up calculates the right height before plotting.

 ```javascript